Neighbors complain after Disney World tests fireworks show late into n | Where Orlando Turns First For Breaking News, Weather, and Traffic

-ORANGE COUNTY, Fla. - Disney World and fireworks go hand in hand, and the Wishes show at Magic Kingdom is something that visitors and neighbors, like Lynda Salerno, know well.
+ORANGE COUNTY, Fla. - Disney World and fireworks go hand in hand, and the Wishes show at Magic Kingdom is something that visitors and neighbors, such as Lynda Salerno, know well.

 “It’s part of Disney.
 That’s why I moved here, to be part of it,” she said.

-But other neighbors started to hear booms late Tuesday night and into Wednesday morning.
+But late Tuesday night, the booms went on and on, all the way into Wednesday morning.

 “Yeah, you know, it’s kind of crazy.
 First you hear the ‘pow, pow, pow,' then you know it’s the fireworks,” said Charles Loachmin.